 I have a briefing document that I send to clients prior to starting work with them – it may help to give you some further ideas on writing your web content.
 If you would like a copy, do drop me a line and I'll email it straight back.

 If all this feels like too much when you’re busy running your business, I can help.
-Get in touch by emailing me on email@example.com or ringing 07799 648321.
+Get in touch by emailing me at email@example.com.
 Let me help you create some fresh new web content that converts your visitors into paying customers!